Learn how to get your accident report from the Colorado Springs Police (CSPD)

 - Get Directions

-Additionally, you must pay $7.50 by check, cash or money order to obtain the report.
+In-person requests may take up to seven days.
+You may not remember your case number.
+In those situations, you may call the Colorado Springs Police Department directly at (719) 444-7463 to obtain the corresponding number for your accident report.
+Additionally, you must pay $7.50 by check, cash, or money order to obtain the report.
 If you’d rather avoid the hassle, we’ll help you get your accident report.

-How to get a El Paso County Accident Report
+How to get an El Paso County Accident Report

 Mail or Drop this form off at: